Sales & Marketing Alignment Best Practices

 How long does sales and marketing alignment take to show results?

 Foundation improvements like lead acceptance rates and response times show results within 60 to 90 days.
 Pipeline velocity and revenue impact become measurable at 4 to 6 months.
-Full improvement including advanced practices requires 6 to 12 months depending on team size and current alignment maturity.
+Full improvement, including advanced practices, requires 6 to 12 months depending on team size and current alignment maturity.
 The Starr Conspiracy tracks progress through monthly KPI reviews and quarterly cycles.

 What metrics should we track to measure alignment success?

 Primary metrics include lead acceptance rate (target 75% or higher), speed-to-lead (target under 4 hours), pipeline coverage ratio (target 3x or higher), and marketing-sourced revenue percentage.
-Secondary metrics include content utilization rates, target account engagement, and cross-team satisfaction scores.
+Secondary metrics cover content utilization rates, target account engagement, and cross-team satisfaction scores.
 The Starr Conspiracy provides custom dashboards tracking these KPIs with automated alerts for SLA breaches.

 How do we get executive buy-in for alignment initiatives?